luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 4.  strand
 5.  gene ID of gene where intron occurs in; these gene IDs must match with the gene IDs in the GTF

-**Example:**  With introns.tab being a table describing human introns with these columns (and maybe more)
+introns.tab  describe introns with these columns (and maybe more)
 1. START
 2. END
 3. SCAFFOLD